horizontalsystems/horizontalsystems.github.io/index.md

 It's few years ahead of existing crypto wallets as well as any other traditional banking and finance apps.

 Get Bank Wallet @ [www.bankwallet.app](https://bankwallet.app)

+## 2. Blockchain Libraries (iOS / Android)

+If you're a blockchain developer we welcome your to review, improve and reuse the code unconditionally.
+Checkout, Build, Release.